Tata Nexon Facelift Interior Spied In Detail | CarDekho.com

 -

-The updated Nexon will most likely retain the 1.5-litre diesel engine (110PS/260Nm) which is paired with either a 6-speed manual transmission or a 6-speed AMT.
-Tata’s new E20-compliant 1.2-litre turbo-petrol engine (125PS/225Nm) is likely to be offered with a choice between manual and DCT (dual-clutch transmission) automatic options.
+Tata will most likely retain the current Nexon’s 1.5-litre diesel engine which churns out 115PS and 260Nm, paired with either a 5-speed manual or a 5-speed AMT.
+The new 1.2-litre turbo petrol engine can also be offered with a DCT automatic.
+This unit makes 125PS and 225Nm, and is updated with the new BS6 Phase 2 norms.

 Features & Safety